 Diseases and Outbreaks Overview

-All humans are susceptible to shellfish poisoning.
-A disproportionate number of shellfish-poisoning cases occur among tourists or others who are not native to the location where the toxic shellfish are harvested, and fishermen and recreational harvesters.
-This may be due to disregard for either official quarantines or traditions of safe consumption.
+All humans are susceptible to shellfish poisoning, although intoxication from commercially harvested product is extremely rare.
+Instead, a disproportionate number of shellfish-poisoning cases occur among tourists or others who are not native to the location where the toxic shellfish are harvested, and fishermen and recreational harvesters.
+This may be due to lack of awareness or disregard for either official quarantines or traditions of safe consumption.

-Diagnosis of shellfish poisoning is based entirely on observed symptomatology and recent dietary history.
+Diagnosis of shellfish poisoning is generally based on observed symptomatology and recent dietary history.
 Human ingestion of contaminated shellfish results in a wide variety of symptoms, depending on the toxin(s) present, their concentrations in the shellfish, and the amount of contaminated shellfish consumed.

-There are five (5) types of shellfish poisonings which are specifically addressed in the NSSP Model Ordinance: paralytic shellfish poisoning (PSP), neurotoxic shellfish poisoning (NSP), amnesic shellfish poisoning or domoic acid poisoning (ASP), diarrhetic shellfish poisoning (DSP) and azaspiracid poisoning (AZP).
-ASP (also known as domoic acid poisoning), DSP and AZP.
+There are five (5) types of shellfish poisonings which are specifically addressed in the NSSP Model Ordinance: paralytic shellfish poisoning (PSP), neurotoxic shellfish poisoning (NSP), amnesic shellfish poisoning or domoic acid poisoning (ASP), diarrhetic shellfish poisoning (DSP) and azaspiracid shellfish poisoning (AZP).
 Of these five (5) types of shellfish poisoning, PSP, NSP and ASP are the most dangerous.
 PSP and ASP can cause death at sufficiently high exposures.
 In addition, ASP can cause lasting neurological damage.
 DSP and AZP cause similar symptoms mostly related to diarrhea and abdominal pain.

-PSP
+Paralytic Shellfish Poisoning (PSP) PSP is caused by saxitoxins produced by certain dinoflagellates of the genus Alexandrium (formerly Gonyaulax) and Pyrodinium bahamense.
+Potential symptoms of PSP are numerous and can include tingling or numbness in the face, hands, and feet, weakness, slurred speech, difficulty swallowing, shortness of breath, nausea, vomiting, dizziness, headache and high blood pressure.
+Onset of symptoms is typically rapid (i.e. 30 minutes or less), and death from asphyxiation can occur in some cases (Etheridge 2010 and references therein).

-PSP is caused by saxitoxins produced by the dinoflagellates of the genus Alexandrium (formerly Gonyaulax).
-The dinoflagellate Pyrodinium bahamense is also a producer of saxitoxins.Historically, Alexandrium blooms have occurred between April and October along the Pacific coasts from Alaska to California and in the Northeast from the Canadian Provinces to Long Island Sound (U.S. Public Health Service, 1958); but these patterns may be changing.
+Historically, Alexandrium blooms have occurred between April and December along the Pacific coast from Alaska to California and in the Northeast from the Canadian Provinces to Long Island Sound (U.S. Public Health Service, 1958), but these patterns may be evolving.
 The blooms generally last only a few weeks and most shellfish (except for some species of clams and scallops which retain the toxin for longer periods) clear themselves rapidly of the toxin once the bloom dissipates.
 Toxic blooms can occur unexpectedly or follow predictable patterns.

-In New England in 1972, shellfish suddenly became toxic in a previously unaffected portion of the coastline, which resulted in many illnesses (Schwalm, 1973).
-Despite widespread PSP closures, poisoning events still occur and are generally associated with recreational harvest.
-For example, in July 2007, a lobster fisherman harvested mussels from a floating barrel off Jonesport, Maine (an area that was currently open to shellfish harvesting), and he and his family ate them for dinner.
-All four consumers became ill with PSP symptoms, and three of them were admitted to the hospital.
-It was apparent that the barrel of mussels had originated further up the coast in an area that had been banned to commercial harvest (DeGrasse, 2014).
+For example, in New England in 1972, shellfish suddenly became toxic in a previously unaffected portion of the coastline which resulted in many illnesses (Schwalm, 1973).
+In another case, in July 2007, a lobster fisherman harvested mussels from a floating barrel off Jonesport, Maine (an area that was open to shellfish harvesting) and he and his family ate them for dinner.
+All four consumers became ill with PSP symptoms and three of them were admitted to the hospital.
+After further investigation, it became apparent that the barrel of mussels had originated further up the coast in an area that had been banned to commercial harvest (DeGrasse, 2014).

-NSP
+Neurotoxic Shellfish Poisoning (NSP) –